EDUCBA

 It is ideal to have space between First Name and Last Name.

-On a similar note of concatenating function, you can add separator/delimiter while using ampersand operator to concatenate two or more columns.
+Similarly to the concatenating function, you can add a separator/delimiter while using the ampersand operator to concatenate two or more columns.

 We can drag the fill handle or use Ctrl + D (if there are no hidden cells between) to apply the formula to the entire column.